nturley-copia/ipc-examples/README.md

 ## C# Guidelines

-* Use as modern of .NET like .NET 8.0.
+* Use as modern of .NET like .NET 8.0 or newer.
 Try to stay away from .NET Framework if possible.
 * Avoid relying on Visual Studio, make it buildable from the `dotnet` CLI
-* Serilog for logging
-* Parse JSON with `System.Text.Json`, if you have to use an old version of .NET, then use the NewtonSoft JSON library
-* System.Commandline for parsing arguments

 ## Go Guidelines

-* If possible, use the built-in structured logger from the standard library (slog), otherwise use logrus
+* If you can't use slog, use logrus
-* Use `encoding/json` to deserialize and serialize JSON
-* Use `flag` to parse command line arguments

 ## Typescript Guidelines

-* Winston for logging
  * Use the AsyncLocalStorage API to attach trace ids and span ids to all log statements in a code block
-* Commander for argument parsing
-* Use JSON.parse and zod for JSON parsing and validation

 ## Python Guidelines

 * Poetry for virtual environment management
-* argparse for command line argument parsing
-* python-json-logger for JSON formatted logs
-* pydantic for parsing and validating JSON